-Do not tell someone they can or cannot wear or do something because they are \\\\\\.
-For example, do not tell your trans\ male partner that "real men" pay for everything.
-If you have a friend who is trans\ femininely identified, do not tell her that her body is "too [anything] to look good" in a certain type of dress, pants, or other clothing, or assume they need your help applying make-up if they wear any.
-If you have a friend who has trans\ masculinely identified, do not try to "help" your friend learn how to walk or talk "more masculinely".
+Do not tell someone they can or cannot wear or do something because they are .
+For example, do not tell your trans male partner that "real men" pay for everything.
+If you have a friend who is trans femininely identified, do not tell her that her body is "too [anything] to look good" in a certain type of dress, pants, or other clothing, or assume they need your help applying make-up if they wear any.
+If you have a friend who is transmasculine, do not try to "help" your friend learn how to walk or talk "more masculinely".
 These statements impact people by making them feel that they are not good enough at expressing their gender however they feel comfortable.
 Lastly, do not tell someone that when they DO something, they "really look female" or "really look male".
-In conclusion: do not comment on whether a trans\ identified person is passing or not and do not offer help unless they ask you for support and advice on passing.
+Remember that some trans people do not aspire to pass.
+In conclusion: do not comment on whether a trans person is passing or not and do not offer help unless they ask you for support and advice on passing.

-Remember that each trans\ person cannot represent the entire community and no single person can be an expert on all trans\ experiences.
+Remember that each trans person cannot represent the entire community and no single person can be an expert on all trans experiences.

 If you are asking an individual about their experiences, they can tell you about their own experiences.
-They cannot represent the entire trans\ community.
-Every person is at their own point in learning - whether they are trans\ identified or cisgender identified.
-Do not expect the trans\ person in your life to have all the answers for themselves or others.
-Try to find the answers to your questions by reading and becoming more aware before you ask a trans\ identified person.
+They cannot represent the entire trans community.
+Every person is at their own point in learning - whether they are transgender or cisgender.
+Do not expect the trans person in your life to have all the answers for themselves or others.
+Try to find the answers to your questions by reading and becoming more aware before you ask trans people questions.